Classic Apple Crisp Recipe: A Classic Fall Dessert You’ll Love

 • ½ teaspoon ground nutmeg

-• 2 teaspoons fresh lemon juice
+• 2 teaspoons lemon juice

 • 1 teaspoon vanilla extract